 Australia is fortunate to be a federation.
-Federalism is a system of government that limits, organises and regulates power 'in a way that guarantees freedom and efficiency, unity and plurality, autonomy and coordination'.11 It brings government closer to the people.
+Federalism is a system of government that limits, organises and regulates power 'in a way that guarantees freedom and efficiency, unity and plurality, autonomy and coordination'.
+It brings government closer to the people.
 It protects freedom by ensuring that no one leader or government has complete control and ensures diversity and choice.

 Federalism also allows governments to tailor services to the distinct needs of communities.
 It permits competition, to encourage constantly improving services but allows uniformity where it is needed.
 It gives governments the opportunity to innovate and experiment on a small scale so that others can learn from their successes, ratcheting up overall government performance.
-It is one of the most economically efficient forms of government.ii But federalism and decentralised government also need certain settings to work well, among them a clear delineation of government responsibilities, adequate autonomy over revenue raising, and effective intergovernmental cooperation.^{III} The federal system, as set out in the Constitution, confers specific powers on the Commonwealth but leaves the states with full powers with respect to any matters other than those taken from them by the Constitution.
+It is one of the most economically efficient forms of government.2

+But federalism and decentralised government also need certain settings to work well, among them a clear delineation of government responsibilities, adequate autonomy over revenue raising, and effective intergovernmental cooperation.3

+The federal system, as set out in the Constitution, confers specific powers on the Commonwealth but leaves the states with full powers with respect to any matters other than those taken from them by the Constitution.
 If valid Commonwealth and state laws conflict, the Commonwealth law prevails.
 The consequence of the federal distribution of powers is that the states have ended up with responsibility for the provision of critical essential services, such as hospitals, schools, transport and emergency services.

-While the states deliver almost half of all government operating expenditure, the Commonwealth raises more than 80 per cent of the tax revenue and provides almost 45 per cent of state revenues.2 The disproportion in revenue collection and spending responsibilities, means that the financial capacity of Australian governments is 'vertically imbalanced',3 with the states relying on the Commonwealth to fund essential services critical to the wellbeing of Australians through two primary channels - the GST, which is untied, and funding agreements, earmarked for specific areas of service delivery.
+While the states deliver almost half of all government operating expenditure, the Commonwealth raises more than 80 per cent of the tax revenue and provides almost 45 per cent of state revenues11 The disproportion in revenue collection and spending responsibilities, means that the financial capacity of Australian governments is 'vertically imbalanced',iii with the states relying on the Commonwealth to fund essential services critical to the wellbeing of Australians through two primary channels - the GST, which is untied, and funding agreements, earmarked for specific areas of service delivery.

-Executive

-N

-Evolving the Federation

-3

-00

-Crossroads for road funding

-1 Francesco and Kössler (2019), 1.
+Francesco and Kössler (2019), 1.

-2 ABS Catalogue 5512.0 and 2018-19 Commonwealth Final Budget Outcome.
+ii ABS Catalogue 5512.0 and 2018-19 Commonwealth Final Budget Outcome.

-3 Known as vertical fiscal imbalance.
+iii Known as vertical fiscal imbalance.